Coffee is delicious and it can have potential health benefits too.

-The reason for this sweetness is because licorice root contains a small amount of ammonium glycyrrhizate, a compound which is at least 30 times sweeter than sucrose (11).
+This sweetness is because licorice root contains a small amount of ammonium glycyrrhizate, which is at least 30 times sweeter than sucrose (11).

 Licorice root has a refreshing taste, and it is slightly bitter, sour, and sweet at the same time.
 The flavor is also robust, but it contains no caffeine.